You are here :

 Why don’t you collect all of your council tax?

 Islington is a borough with a high level of deprivation, which normally means that collecting council tax is harder.
-By March 2011 we had collected 95.5% of council tax due for the 2010/11 financial year.
-That was our best ever collection rate in Islington and above the inner London average of 95.1%.
+By March 2014 we had collected 95.9% of council tax due for the 2013/14 financial year.
+That was above the inner London average.

 If people don’t pay we always take appropriate action to recover this money - including legal action if necessary.
 At the same time we want to help people in difficult financial circumstances to pay their bills rather than just taking punitive action, so we will often agree repayment schemes with them.
 We would normally expect to recover 97% of our council tax by the time we have taken recovery action.